DerBaer0/CTF-writeups/2021-imaginaryctf/Misc-FewerToughts.md

-# No Thougts, Head Empty
+# No Thoughts, Head Empty
 # Fewer Thoughts, Head Emptier
 Both challenges are quite similar, so I only write a single writeup for them.